Quasi-isometric modification of Gromov-Hausdorff distance: Quasi-isometric distance

 One can verify that the constructed distance is not a generalized metric, as it fails to satisfy the triangle inequality.
 To see this, it suffices to consider spaces consisting of two points with different distances between them.
 We say that metric spaces $X$ and $Y$ are equivalent if $\hat d(X, Y) = 0.$ Later, we shall show that using $\hat d$, one can define a topology and a coarse structure on any collection of equivalence classes of metric spaces that constitutes a set, and also that there exists a generalized metric $D$ that induces the same topology and coarse structure as $\hat d.$

-If metric spaces $X$ and $Y$ are quasi‑isometric, then $\hat d (X, Y) < \infty.$ Thus, we obtain a finite distance on the class of quasi‑isometric spaces.
-However, unlike pointed Gromov--Hausdorff convergence, convergence with respect to our distance still tracks the coarse structure of the space, in the sense that $d(X_k, X) \to 0$ implies that from some index onward, the spaces $X_k$ and $Y$ are coarsely equivalent.
-It suffices to choose an index beyond which all values $d(X_k, X)$ are finite.
+If metric spaces $X$ and $Y$ are quasi-isometric, then $\hat d (X, Y) < \infty.$ Thus, we obtain a finite distance on the class of quasi-isometric spaces.
+However, unlike pointed Gromov--Hausdorff convergence, convergence with respect to our distance still tracks the coarse structure of the space, in the sense that $\hat d(X_k, X) \to 0$ implies that from some index onward, the spaces $X_k$ and $Y$ are coarsely equivalent.
+It suffices to choose an index beyond which all values $\hat d(X_k, X)$ are finite.

-The next example shows that $\hat d$ allows for the comparison of a wider class of spaces than the Gromov--Hausdorff distance. \begin{example} Let $X$ be the real line with the standard metric, and $Y$ a polygonal chain whose $k$-th segment has length $k$ and all angles are right angles; see Figure \ref{fig:placeholder}.
+The next example shows that $\hat d$ allows for the comparison of a wider class of spaces than the Gromov--Hausdorff distance. \begin{example} Let $X$ be the real line with the standard metric, and $Y$ a polygonal chain whose $k$-th segment has length $k$ and all angles are right angles; see Figure~\ref{fig:placeholder}.
 The metric on $Y$ is induced from the plane.
-Then One can use Theorem \ref{th:eps-iso eq gh dist} to see this.
+Then One can use Theorem~\ref{th:eps-iso eq gh dist} to see this.

 \end{example}